ITReema/PitchPerfect/README.md

 **The app has two view controller scenes:**

-* RecordSoundsViewController - consists a record button with a microphone image.
+* **RecordSoundsViewController**  consists a record button with a microphone image.
 Tapping this microphone button starts an audio recording session and present a stop button.
 When the stop button is clicked, the app completes recording and then show the PlaySound controller.

-* PlaySoundsViewController - contains six buttons to play the recorded sound file with different effects and a button to stop the playback.
+* **PlaySoundsViewController** contains six buttons to play the recorded sound file with different effects and a button to stop the playback.

-The application uses code from AVFoundation to record sounds from the microphone (AVAudioRecorder) and play recorded audio with effects (AVAudioPlayer, AVAudioEngine).